niell-ion/crossing-docs/docs/crossing_setup.md

-### Raising the Crossbuck and Antennas
+### Crossbuck and Antenna Setup

+* Locate the cable pulley and handle attached to the crossbuck assembly.

 * Pull the handle to raise the crossbuck and antenna array to 90 degrees.

-* Hook the handle to the retaining cable.
+* Hook the handle to the retaining plate.

 * Tighten the turnbuckle to secure the mechanism.